-- Instrument training by the NMR Graduate Teaching Assistant is a prerequisite to using any of the facility instruments.
+- Instrument training by Xu is a prerequisite to using any of the facility instruments.
 Note that special training is required for the solid state NMR, which is administered by Prof. Bill Hockaday.

 - Instrument accounts will be created at the time of training.
 Be sure to ask for accounts to be created on any additional instruments you will need to access (e.g., you may access both the Bruker Avance III HD 400 and 600 MHz instruments as well as the Bruker Fourier 300 if you have been trained on the 600).

-- Card-access forms may be signed by either the NMR Graduate Teaching Assistant or by Dr. Xu once training is completed.
+- Card-access forms need to be signed by Dr. Xu once training is completed.
 Note, Dr. Xu can only sign your form if he is aware that you have been trained.

 - Prior laboratory safety training through Baylor University's Department of Environmental Health & Safety is mandatory.